GijsGoudzwaard/nova-system-resources/README.md

 composer require gijsg/system-resources
 ```

 Next up, you must register the tool with Nova.
-This is typically done in the `tools` method of the `NovaServiceProvider`.
+This is typically done in the `cards` method of the `NovaServiceProvider`.

 ```php